thanhle0212/Self-Order-System/README.md

 - Integration with IdentityServer4 to secure WebAPI with policy
 - Implementing Dependency Injection for SQLKata
 - Adding paging example code to use SQLData "ForPage"
-- Adding Swagger filter to support secure Token
+- Adding Swagger filter to support Bearer Token

 # Self Order System